 Purple is a beautiful, yet somewhat mercurial color.
 In the right shade, it’s soothing.
 Get the balance off and your nursery could end up looking gloomy.
 New Age by Benjamin Moore is the perfect solution.
 This light and airy shade of lilac keeps things cheerful with a healthy infusion of pink, warming the space and keeping stormy tones at bay.

 07 of 10

 Craving a little more color?
-Rose Power from The Spruce Best Home collection boasts a tad more pigment than the average pastel, but the shade’s subtle muted overtones keep it fairly cool and understated, especially when paired with creamy white accents.
+Rose Power from The Spruce Best Home collection boasts a tad more pigment than the average pastel, but the shade’s overtones keep it fairly cool and understated, especially when paired with creamy white accents.

 08 of 10

 Think pastels are just for girls?
 Think again.
 Mint green looks lovely with almost any color, making it one of the most versatile hues on the pastel spectrum.
 Pair with yellow or silver-gray for a gender-neutral space, or take a more masculine approach with a rich navy or bold orange.
 For a traditional “girly” look, introduce a soft coral or blush, or throw traditional out the window and go bold with hot pink.
 The options are practically endless!